0w15h3115/Tails-Quickstart/README.md

 **Test with Tails is a script to install well-loved pentesting tools on Tails OS (Nmap, Ncat, Impacket, Sliver, Netexec, Burp Suite)**

+**Deals with the quirks of installing these tools through ONLY tor, including permissions issues**

 **Must be run as root**